GordPavel/BullsAndCows/README.md

 Also server counts plaeyrs' rating.
 Your score is average of your attempts to guess number in completed games.
 If you completed no games, you have zero score.  **Try to climb to the top!**

 Web service made with String 5.
-I used MVC and Security parts of this.
+I used MVC, Security and Data JPA parts of this.